 Variations

-- Spicy – For a spicier curry, add curry powder, paprika, cumin, and/or cayenne pepper.
+- Spicy – For a spicier curry, add hot curry powder, red curry paste, paprika, cumin, and/or cayenne pepper.

 - Deluxe – Don’t skip the optional fresh herb toppings for a deluxe curry.
-Serve alongside some rice or quinoa with my Gluten Free Flatbreads.
+You could also add in tomato paste, soy sauce or tamari for that extra umami flavor.

 - Kid friendly – Tone down the spice, if necessary, for your kids.
 You may also need to adjust which vegetables you use to match their tastes.